emcuttsy/personal-website/content/posts/2020-08-19-review-mitx-6001-x-introduction-to-computer-science-and-programming-using-python.en.md

 I definitely had some advantages that made things easier for me.
 While I'm not a programmer by any means, I do have some limited experience writing code.

-Also, hanging around computer nerds at Caltech meant that I already got the "just Stack Overflow everything" lecture, which, for an intro class like this, really does ssolve most problems.
+Also, hanging around computer nerds at Caltech meant that I already got the "just Stack Overflow everything" lecture, which, for an intro class like this, really does solve most problems.

 {{< admonition type=question title="Is 6.00.1x a good choice for absolute beginners?" open=false >}}